-Alix is the policy decoder of the team.
+Alix is the policy coordinator & decoder of the team.

-She analyses and tries to influence how the EU agenda can translate into local opportunities for the energy transition.
 Because she believes nothing beats a good story, Alix also seeks to echo Energy Cities’ messages in the European media.
-Her interest in geopolitical challenges, of which she considers the climate issue to be the biggest, is what drove her to Energy Cities back in 2011.
-On a more personal level, Alix loves to travel and eat.
-She is also passionate about Persian culture (not cats!), meaning you can also try to speak to her in Farsi if needed, who knows…
+Her interest in geopolitical challenges, of which she considers the climate emergency to be the biggest, is what drove her to Energy Cities back in 2011.
+On a more personal level, Alix is a foodie always looking for new culinary pleasures and a passionate admirer of the Persian culture and civilization.

 Community energy can encompass a number of different aspects and activities.
 Attempts to define the concept have been made. by various organisations, which defines it as “the economic and operational participation and/or ownership by citizens or members of a defined community in a renewable energy project.”.